-High-Tech Security Features mian-recn Security realures
+High-Tech Security Features

 1. Describe how you intend to use Smart Schools Bond Act funds to install high-tech security features in school buildings and on school campuses.
-(No Response) 2.
-All plans and specifications for the erection, repair, enlargement or remodeling of school buildings in any public

 All plans and specifications for the erection, repair, enlargement or remodeling of school buildings in any public school district in the State must be reviewed and approved by the Commissioner.
 Districts that plan capital projects using their Smart Schools Bond Act funds will undergo a Preliminary Review Process by the Office of Facilities Planning.